-Its bitterness raises appetite and improves digestion, because it speeds up the formation and secretion of digestive juices and bile.
+Its bitterness raises appetite and improves digestion because it speeds up the formation and secretion of digestive juices and bile.
 It disinfects the bile and increases its solubility.
 It releases a circular muscle that closes the outlet duct into the duodenum.

-Peppermint causes movement of gallstones, but it’s not necessarily that it will destroy them.
+Peppermint causes the movement of gallstones, but it’s not necessarily that it will destroy them.
 It relieves stomach pain because it makes nerve endings less sensitive to it and it also prevents the feeling to vomit.
-This herbal plant has anti-inflammatory effect, but much less than chamomile.
+This herbal plant has an anti-inflammatory effect, but much less than chamomile.
 Those who have strong inflammation of the stomach should rather avoid it.

 - Vitamin A and C